NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`vertices` [list of `vector3`]**
 —
-The vertices that make up the prism.
+The vertices that define the *bottom* of the prism (with the top of the prism being at the same coordinates shifted by `height*axis`).
 They must lie in a plane that's perpendicular to the `axis`.
-Note that infinite (`infinity`) prism lengths are not supported.
+Note that infinite prism lengths (with `height` of `infinity`) are not supported.
 To simulate infinite geometry, just extend the edge of the prism a little past the cell.

 **`height` [`number`]**
 —